openedx/edx-enterprise/docs/decisions/0013-custom-groups-for-enterprise-learners.rst

 - uuid, created, modified, history (boilerplate)
 - group (NOT NULL, FK to EnterpriseGroup with related name ``members``)
 - enterprise_customer_user_id (NOT_NULL, FK to EnterpriseCustomerUser with related_name of ``memberships``)
-- status (NOT NULL, char selection: (`PENDING`, `ACCEPTED`, `EXPIRED`, `REMOVED`))
-- last_reminded (default=NULL, TimeField)

-TODO: Status will be set to expired if created is older than 90 days and status is still pending for PII reasons.
-Still need to think about how it is going to be updated (management command, filtered results, TBD).

 Consequences
 *********************